weasyprint: Printing documents using WeasyPrint

 What happens when I print an invoice?

-When Lino starts up, it finds the excerpt type for sales invoices (more precisely the sales.VatProductInvoice model) and therefore installs the print action on that model.
+When Lino starts up, it finds the excerpt type for trading invoices (more precisely the trading.VatProductInvoice model) and therefore installs the print action on that model.
 This is why you a have a print button per invoice.

 The excerpt type tells Lino which build method you want to use for building your printable document.
 The default build method is weasypdf.

-Now look at the default sales/VatProductInvoice/default.weasy.html template file.
+Now look at the default trading/VatProductInvoice/default.weasy.html template file.
 The first line is:

 {%- extends "weasyprint/base.weasy.html" -%}